variety4me/niri_docs/docs/IPC.md

 The `--json` flag prints the response in JSON, rather than formatted.
 For example, `niri msg --json outputs`.

-> [!TIP]
+!!!
+TIP
-> If you're getting parsing errors from `niri msg` after upgrading niri, make sure that you've restarted niri itself.
+    If you're getting parsing errors from `niri msg` after upgrading niri, make sure that you've restarted niri itself.
-> You might be trying to run a newer `niri msg` against an older `niri` compositor.
+    You might be trying to run a newer `niri msg` against an older `niri` compositor.

 ### Event Stream